mariuszmspace/my-links/README.md

 - [Kubernetes - Cloud Native DevOps with Kubernetes](https://www.amzn.com/1492040762) - Highly recommended -- `book`
 - [Kubernetes - Play with Kubernetes](https://labs.play-with-k8s.com/) - A simple, interactive and fun playground to learn Kubernetes in your browser, by Docker -- `in-browser`
 - [Kubernetes - What Happens When...
 Kubernetes Edition](https://github.com/jamiehannaford/what-happens-when-k8s) - Walks through what happens behind the scenes when you do a kubectl run -- `tutorial`
+- [Lambda the Terraform Way](https://github.com/nsriram/lambda-the-terraform-way) - A tutorial to understand AWS Lambda in-depth using Terraform -- `training`
 - [Latency: A Primer](https://igor.io/latency/) - Web-app centric, defines all the terms you need to know then puts the knowledge together -- `article`
 - [LearnXinYMinutes](https://learnxinyminutes.com/) - Super fast tutorials for almost every programming language -- `collection`
 - [Leetcode Patterns](https://github.com/seanprashad/leetcode-patterns) - Helps you to focus on repeatedly applying common patterns rather than randomly tackling questions -- `collection`